Cyberlorians/Articles/EntraIDAssessment.md

 1. Verify that you have the Azure subscription Owner role on the Azure subscription on the same email ID that you use to login into Services Hub.
 Review [Linking Permissions](https://learn.microsoft.com/en-us/services-hub/unified/health/assessments-troubleshooting-ama#linking-and-permissions).

-1. Create Application (below).
+2. Create Application, reviewed [here](https://learn.microsoft.com/en-us/services-hub/unified/health/getting-started-entraid#setup-the-microsoft-microsoft-entra-id-assessment-on-the-data-collection-machine).
 Authentication to Entra as Global Administrator*- you will be prompted for MFA and after setup, you must consent to the application permissions.
 See application permissions that will be delegated [here](https://learn.microsoft.com/en-us/services-hub/unified/health/getting-started-microsoftassessmentapplication/permission-requirements).
 When prompted for the Subscription boundary.
 Chose only the subscription where the assessment VM resides.

 ```
 New-MicrosoftAssessmentsApplication -allowclobber -force